dennisleexyz/allegro/README.md

 ## Bugs

+- A preference has been made to import row data sourced from CSV files in an unmodified state, but in some cases changes are made.
+If the format changes between invocations, re-imported transactions cannot be deduplicated against existing ones in the journal as the UUID will be different.
 - `ledger convert`, `ledger-autosync`, *xdg-open*(1) don't play nice with streaming inputs into their `stdin` or reading multiple command-line operands.
 	- For `convert` `*.csv`, we stream input into a temporary file and then make `ledger convert` read from that instead.
 	- For `convert` `*.[oq]fx`/`dl`, we iterate (loop) over operands and make individual calls to `ledger-autosync`/*xdg-open*(1) to handle them separately.